amiramonte/shopify-backend-developer-intern-challenge/README.md

 ## Description

-This is a simple inventory tracking web application.
+This is the back end infastructure with API routes for an inventory tracking application.
+The API routes provide full CRUD functionality for inventory as well as the ability to add locations and assign inventory to new and existing locations.

 ---